 Applicants will be considered based on their excellent academic credentials and a demonstrated interest in developing leadership skills with a focus on reducing disparities in underserved communities.

 Applications for the 2015-2016 academic year will be available in the spring of 2015.
-In the meantime, general application information and guidelines for the Bacon Fellows program can be found here.
+In the meantime, general application information and guidelines for the Sheila C. Johnson Fellows program can be found here.

 The Fellowship Experience

 Fellows will participate in a yearlong cocurricular program designed by Harvard Kennedy School’s Center for Public Leadership.
 This not-for-credit program is intended to inspire, to provide concrete opportunities for leadership skill-building, and to connect fellows with an interdisciplinary network of like-minded peers and mentors that will last a lifetime.

 The Fellowship cocurricular program will include weekly dinners, an annual retreat, and robust field experiences grounded in discussions with visionary leaders whose work has had significant impacts in marginalized communities.
 The program will also focus on strengthening core competencies that are central to public leadership, such as promoting strong moral character and ethics, mastering the arts of persuasion and negotiation, leading effective teams and organizations, and fostering sound decision making.

 Sheila C. Johnson Leadership Fellows will create a vibrant network of students and alumni committed to advancing knowledge, collaborating on solutions to pressing problems, and building leadership capacity in their communities, their nation, and the world.